-If their business is financially sound and they're in good standing with their suppliers, they shouldn’t need to pay for anything up front.
+If their business is financially sound and in good standing with their suppliers, they shouldn’t need to pay for anything up front.
 In fact, many states limit a contractor’s advance.
 California maxes out deposits at 10% of the job cost, or $1,000 — whichever is smaller.
 To find out the law in your area, check with your local or state consumer agency.

 What you should do: A small deposit is reasonable to kick off a project.
 But your payment plan should be based on a defined amount of work being completed.
 This way, if the work isn’t proceeding according to schedule, the payments will be delayed.

 Contractors don't want to talk about it, but they're going to mark up everything they pay out to make your job happen.
-That’s fair; it’s how they pays their own overhead and salary.
+That’s fair; it’s how they pay their own overhead and salary.
 Keep it in mind that the 50% or more markup may apply not just to materials but labor costs, too.